jsecurity101/PowerParse/README.md

 The following functions are supported:

-* `Get-PEInfo`

-Obtains information about a PE (type, architectrue, etc), checks to see if multiple PEs are embedded within the binary.
+* `Get-PEInfo` - Obtains information about a PE (type, architectrue, etc), checks to see if multiple PEs are embedded within the binary.
 Has switches `-Export` to export embedded PEs, `GetVTScore` to get the score of the PE, and `GetTTPs` to run analysis on what behaviors the PE executes.

-* `Get-MZHeaders`

-Identifies how many PEs are embedded within 1 file.
+* `Get-MZHeaders` - Identifies how many PEs are embedded within 1 file.

-* `Get-PESize`

-Obtains the size of a PE file.
+* `Get-PESize` - Obtains the size of a PE file.

-* `Export-PE`

-Helper function to export PEs.
+* `Export-PE` - Helper function to export PEs.
 Used within Get-PEInfo.

-* `Get-VTScore`

-Obtains the positive results of a PE based off a file's hash.
+* `Get-VTScore` - Obtains the positive results of a PE based off a file's hash.
 Future versions will allow for more dynamic queries.
 Need to supply VTAPI for query to work.

-* `Get-TTPs`

-Uses string matching to identify if certain behaviors are being performed within a PE.
+* `Get-TTPs` - -Uses string matching to identify if certain behaviors are being performed within a PE.

 # Acknowledgements